22940dev/port-amelia/contents/projects/field-intouch/index.md

 appstorelink: https://itunes.apple.com/us/app/field-in-touch/id583253185?mt=8
 ---

-<h3 data-title="What is it?">What is it?</h3>
+### What is it?

 Field InTouch is a versatile, modular platform providing sales forces with a single application for their core needs in the field.
-It is an iPad app and platform developed by <a href="http://creativelicence.com.au/" target="_blank" class="highlighted">CLD</a>, and I regularly produced interactive slidedecks/mini-apps that are housed within in the app while I was there.
+It is an iPad app and platform developed by <a href="http://creativelicence.com.au/" target="_blank" class="link-highlight">CLD</a>, and I regularly produced interactive slidedecks/mini-apps that are housed within in the app while I was there.

-Over the time I was at <a href="http://creativelicence.com.au/" target="_blank" class="highlighted">CLD</a>, we worked consistently to make these decks more and more impressive, and our clients loved them.
+Over the time I was at <a href="http://creativelicence.com.au/" target="_blank" class="link-highlight">CLD</a>, we worked consistently to make these decks more and more impressive, and our clients loved them.
 Through FiT, they are able to get otherwise unattainable analytics about their field force and the force is able to enjoy their sales material with levels of interactivity and excitement just not achievable by their traditional means and resources.

-The majority of the work I did was for our largest client, <a href="http://www.imperial-tobacco.com/" target="_blank" class="highlighted">Imperial Tobacco</a>.
+The majority of the work I did was for our largest client, <a href="http://www.imperial-tobacco.com/" target="_blank" class="link-highlight">Imperial Tobacco</a>.
 My work was used all around the world and I localised decks for the U.S, the U.K., Australia, New Zealand, France, Belgium, the Netherlands, Estonia, Saudi Arabia, UAE and Iraq.

-<h3 data-title="My Approach">My Approach</h3>
+### My Approach

 While I was generally working with branding dictated by the client/brand, I was able to push the boundaries with the visuals in order to make the decks as fun and exciting for the reps and their audiences.